gemc/home/_documentation/api/options/phys_list.md

    - _PEN to use G4EmPenelopePhysics
    - _SS to use G4EmStandardPhysicsSS
    - _WVI to use G4EmStandardPhysicsWVI
-   For example, FTFP_BERT_LIV would replace the default e.m. physics with the Livermode model Additional physics can be loaded by adding its constructor name to the list using the  sign For example: FTFP_BERT + G4OpticalPhysics.
+   For example, FTFP_BERT_LIV would replace the default e.m. physics with the Livermore model Additional physics can be loaded by adding its constructor name to the list using the + sign For example: FTFP_BERT + G4OpticalPhysics.
 The available constructors are:
    - G4ChargeExchangePhysics
    - G4DecayPhysics